micro-ROS/micro_ros_espidf_component/README.md

 ...
 ```

+An example on how to implement this external transports is available in `examples/int32_publisher_custom_transport`.

 Available ports are `0`, `1` and `2` corresponding `UART_NUM_0`, `UART_NUM_1` and `UART_NUM_2`.

 Is possible to use a micro-ROS Agent just with this docker command: